mysterious-coding/base_entranced/README.md

 #### Enhanced mapping framework
 base_entranced provides siege mapmakers with powerful new tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JKA.

-Mapmakers can add a text file with the filename `/maps/mapname_goes_here.changes` to print a list of changes in the current version when a player enters `/changes` in the console.
+Mapmakers can add a text file with the filename `/maps/mapname_goes_here.changes` to print a list of changes in the current version when a player enters `/changes` in the console (make sure to include /mp/ sub-folder if needed).

 Mapmakers can add some new extra keys to `worldspawn` entity for additional control over their maps: